Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-• Discover Assisi and learn about native son Saint Francis from our local expert.
+• Discover Assisi and gain insight into the life and legacy of Saint Francis during a guided walk with our local expert.

-• Experience the friendly ambiance and pampering service of a spa hotel.
+• Relax in the welcoming ambiance and attentive service of a boutique spa hotel.

-• Savor a delicious dinner with perfectly paired wines at a famous enoteca.
+• Savor a multi-course dinner expertly paired with regional wines at a renowned Umbrian enoteca.

 Positive Impact